quicwg/base-drafts/draft-ietf-quic-transport.md

 other frames, but one packet MUST NOT contain more than one PATH_CHALLENGE frame.

-Until the client's new address is deemed valid, the server MUST limit the rate at which it sends data to the new address; see {{migration-validate}}.
+Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to the address.
+The server SHOULD NOT send more than an initial window's worth of bytes (as defined in {{QUIC-RECOVERY}}}) per roundtrip time.
 In the absence of this limit, the server risks being used for launching a denial of service attack against an unsuspecting victim.

 ### Privacy Implications of Connection Migration {#migration-linkability}